 The review committee will submit final rankings and scores to the Indiana CTSI Global Health Research chair for review.
 The chair will make final funding recommendations to the Indiana CTSI executive committee.
-All applicants will be notified by e-mail of the funding decisions on or before June 22, 2023.
+All applicants will be notified by e-mail of the funding decisions by July 2024.
 Specific feedback will be provided as part of funding decisions.